- Free standard delivery on orders over £40Spend £40.00 more for free delivery

 - Topical Treatments - Ibuprofen gel or Movelat Cream

-If you find that using Ibuleve Cream with a non-prescription oral pain killer such as paracetamol are not effectively managing your pain symptoms, consult with your doctor or pharmacist.
+If you find that using Ibuleve Cream with a non-prescription oral pain killer such as paracetamol is not effectively managing your pain symptoms, consult with your doctor or pharmacist.

 - Ibuleve Gel, Patient Information Leaflet: https://www.medicines.org.uk/e...